 - Data reusability: check if there is any reason to limit reusability of your data by others or if you need to put a specific licence on the data.

-When these aspects of your dataset are clear to you, you can start narrowing down possible choices by using some of the following tools:
+- When these aspects of your data are clear to you, you can start narrowing down possible choices by using some of the following tools:

 - re3data.org and FAIRsharing websites gather details for repositories, which you can filter by discipline, data type, taxonomy and many other features.

 - At this stage you should have a more clear idea about the appropriate repository for your data.
 So, you can visit the websites of the repositories that you selected and read more in detail about their access policy, licence and submission procedure.